-The best ultra-zoom cameras, also known as the best bridge cameras (though this term is going out of fashion), let you shoot without needing to worry about changing lenses.
-With these impressive compact cameras, users can go from a wide perspective to a super telephoto in an instant.
-They’re designed for travel, for day-to-day photography, and for those who prioritise simplicity over ultimate versatility.
+The best bridge cameras, also known as the best ultra-zoom cameras, let you shoot without needing to change lenses.
+With these impressive compact cameras, users can go from a wide-angle perspective to a super telephoto in an instant.
+They’re designed for travel, for day-to-day photography, and for those who prioritise simplicity and versatility.

-While these types of cameras are not as popular as they once were, but there’s still a place for them, and there are some fantastic ultra-zoom cameras out there from Panasonic, Sony, Nikon, Canon and Leica.
+While these types of cameras are not as popular as they once were, there’s still a place for them.
+There are some fantastic ultra-zoom cameras from Panasonic, Sony, Nikon, Canon and Leica out there.
 The tricky part is picking between them – which is where we come in.
 For the purposes of this guide, we’ve classified ultra-zoom cameras as those with lenses that run from a significantly wide angle like 25mm to as long as 400mm at the telephoto end.

-If you’re looking for more options, we also have a useful guide to the best cameras for wildlife photography, which features a few of these ultra-zoom beauties.
-And if you want more information on how to choose the best ultra-zoom camera, see our guide at the end of this article.
+If you’re looking for more options, we also have a useful guide to the best cameras for wildlife photography, which features a few of these ultra-zoom bridge camera beauties.
+And for more information on how to choose the best ultra-zoom camera, see our guide at the end of this article.

-• Best ultra zoom camera: Nikon Coolpix P950 – Buy now
+• Best bridge camera: Nikon Coolpix P950 – Buy now

 • Fastest shooting: Sony Cyber-shot RX10 IV – Buy now